BestTimesToVisit.com Logo

 Walking

-Salzburg's historic Old Town (Altstadt) is compact and incredibly walkable, making it the best way to soak in the atmosphere and discover hidden courtyards.
-Many major sights like Mozart's Birthplace, Salzburg Cathedral, and Hohensalzburg Fortress are within easy reach on foot.
+Salzburg's Old Town (Altstadt) is incredibly compact and best explored on foot.
+Most major sights like Mozart's Birthplace, Salzburg Cathedral, and Hohensalzburg Fortress are within easy walking distance of each other.

 Cost:Free!

 Tip:Wear comfortable shoes!
-The cobblestone streets can be charming but unforgiving.
-Get a good map or use your phone's GPS, but also allow yourself to get a little lost – that's where the real magic happens.
-Be mindful of cyclists who share some pedestrian paths.
+The cobblestone streets can be uneven.
+Get a good map or use your phone's GPS, but also allow yourself to get a little lost – that's where you'll find charming hidden courtyards and local cafes.
+Be mindful of cyclists on designated paths.

 Bicycle Rental